 Demonstration of turban tying

 Turbans are traditional men’s headdress that symbolized honor and respect.
 The style, size and color of the turbans are indicative of a man’s class, status, religion and region where they’re from.
 Bishnoi men traditionally wear white or colorful turbans.
 Shepherds, on the other hand, would wear red turbans.

 The same man (forgot to note down his name) who showed us how to prepare opium also demonstrated how to tie a turban.
 Turbans are generally 10 to 20 meters long cloth wrapped in folds around a man’s head.
-It looks easy watching how he tied the turban but I know this is a skill that cannot be mastered with just one time of watching how it’s done.
+Turban tying looks easy if you are only watching.
+However, this is a skill that cannot be mastered with just one time of watching.

-Our last stop was the Salawas Village, where we visited a skilled artisan who makes durries (thick woven rugs or carpets).
+Our last stop was the Salawas Village.
+Here, we visited a skilled artisan who makes durries (thick woven rugs or carpets).
 Bishnois weave durries out of cotton, wool or camel hair.
 The interlocked weave of the durries make the designs reversible.